Medically reviewed by Drugs.com. Last updated on Jul 17, 2020.

 Benzbromarone: Pyrazinamide may diminish the therapeutic effect of Benzbromarone.
 Monitor therapy

 CycloSPORINE (Systemic): Pyrazinamide may decrease the serum concentration of CycloSPORINE (Systemic).
 Monitor therapy

 RifAMPin: Pyrazinamide may enhance the hepatotoxic effect of RifAMPin.
 Severe (even fatal) liver injury has been reported in patients receiving these 2 drugs as a 2-month treatment regimen for latent TB infection.
+Management: Rifampin-pyrazinamide is generally not preferred for the treatment of latent tuberculosis (TB) due to the risk of hepatotoxicity.
+However, it is an option for patients at high risk of developing active TB who are unlikely to complete preferred treatment.
 Consider therapy modification

 Reacts with Acetest® and Ketostix® to produce pinkish-brown color